Rellac-Rellac/unity-ui-manager/README.md

 Animations should last 1 second each so that we can specify the speed in seconds - don't worry if the transition is too fast at 1 second - simply specify a larger time in your UIPanel Object

+If you want the out parent to clear its contents early (default is at the end of the transition), simply add an Animation Event to your Animation and call ClearOutParent()